vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 ## Lab Instructions

-### Exercise 1: Verify Lab Prerequisites
+### Exercise 1: Configure Lab Prerequisites

-**Important**: Due to resource restrictions, this lab cannot be run in the Learning On-Demand Environment and should be run within a personal Azure Subscription.
+**Important**: Due to resource/policy restrictions, this lab cannot be run using Azure account credentials provided by the MS Learn lab sandbox.
+You can complete this lab using a personal Azure subscription.

-This lab assumes that the following Azure resources are available:
+This lab will use the following Azure resources:

 | Resource Type | Resource Name |
 | :-- | :-- |
 | Resource Group | rg-az220 |
 | IoT Hub | iot-az220-training-{your-id} |

-To ensure these resources are available, complete the following tasks.
+To ensure these resources are available, complete the following steps.

 1. In the lab virtual environment, open a Microsoft Edge browser window, and then navigate to the following Web address:

     +++https://portal.azure.com/#create/Microsoft.Template/uri/https%3a%2f%2fraw.githubusercontent.com%2fMicrosoftLearning%2fMSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer%2fmaster%2fAllfiles%2FARM%2Flab12.json+++

-1. When prompted to Sign, enter the Azure account credentials associated with your free pass.
+1. When prompted to Sign in, enter the Azure account credentials associated with your free pass.

     > **NOTE**: If you are not using a free or promotional account, you may be responsible for fees associated with the Azure services that you will be using.
 We recommend using the suggested Azure resource groups for all resources during the lab and deleting those resource groups before exiting the lab virtual machine environment.